|VPN||AVG Secure VPN|

 AVG VPN keeps connection logs

-- Timestamps of your connections, which indicate when you log on and off the network.
-(Note that timestamps on their own aren’t a deal-breaker.
+- Connection timestamps, which indicate when you log on and off the network.
+(Note that connection timestamps on their own aren’t a deal-breaker.
 ProtonVPN also does this.)

 - The IP address of the VPN server you are using.